New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What risk level is prepare_rocketpool_stake? +

-prepare_rocketpool_stake is a Execute tool with high risk.
-Execute tools should be rate-limited and have argument validation enabled.
+prepare_rocketpool_stake is a Financial tool with critical risk.
+Critical-risk tools should be blocked by default and only enabled with explicit human approval.

 Can I rate-limit prepare_rocketpool_stake? +